-According to Instagram, John Lewis increased the number of followers it had by 10,000.
-The brand also saw 14 times the amount of purchasing intent for women within their chosen age range.
-It led to them extending their campaign into a quarterly campaign.
+According to Instagram, John Lewis increased its number of followers by 10,000.
+The brand also saw 14 times the amount of purchasing intent for women within the chosen age range.
+The success led John Lewis to extend the initiative into a quarterly campaign.

-Channel 4 is one of the primary TV channels within the UK.
-In 2014, Channel 4 unleashed its series of original programming named Gogglebox.
-It wanted to use Instagram to promote its show, particularly to males and females within the 16-34 age range.
+Channel 4 is one of the primary TV channels within the U.K. In 2014, Channel 4 unveiled its series of original programming, named Gogglebox.
+Channel 4 wanted to use Instagram to promote its show, particularly to males and females ages 16 to 34.

 Image via Instagram

 This campaign ran for three weeks from October 2014 to November 2014.
-Channel 4 decided to use photo content exclusively.
-They developed images to match the personalities of the various characters in the show.
-They wanted to increase engagement, so they asked users to guess which character the photos were related to.
+Channel 4 decided to use photo content exclusively and developed images to match the personalities of the characters in the show.
+The goal was to increase engagement, so Channel 4 asked users to guess which character was related to each photo.

-The campaign reached 750,000 people and ad recall increased by 19 points.
-It allowed them to target the younger market, who’re more likely to watch Channel 4 than the other UK terrestrial TV channels.
+The campaign reached 750,000 people, and ad recall increased by 19 points.
+It allowed Channel 4 to target younger viewers, who are more likely to watch Channel 4 than the other U.K.-based TV channels.

 - This goes against everything Instagram stands for.